lucksus/perspectivism/README.md

 ## Solution

-The core intention of ACAI is to **suggest a minimal and quintessential ontology** to help think about software in a way that interoperability and multi-perspectivistic subjectivity is inherently baked-in.
+The core intention of AD4M is to **suggest a minimal and quintessential ontology** to help think about software in a way that interoperability and multi-perspectivistic subjectivity is inherently baked-in.

 It needs to be minimal in order to get buy-in by enough projects creating a piece of software targeted at social interaction and coordination.

-It needs to be quintessential so that every app that currently is build in a centralized and/or monolithic style *can* be implemented on top of ACAI.
+It needs to be quintessential so that every app that currently is build in a centralized and/or monolithic style *can* be implemented on top of AD4M.

 ### *Why should the triplet of Agent, Language and Perspective be minimal and quintessential?*